Our key venues for arts and culture offer year-round cultural experiences.

 In Aboriginal cultures, as in most cultures throughout the world, the role of a grandmother holds a reverent place in family groups and is the glue that binds communities together.

-Through a series of paintings, prints, textiles, objects, artefacts and jewellery, Shirley and Susan, as grandmothers themselves, explore the custodianship, cultural knowledge, survival knowledge and storytelling relevance of their generation.
+Through a series of paintings, prints, textiles, objects, artefacts and jewellery, Shirley, a grandmother herself, explores the custodianship, cultural knowledge, survival knowledge and storytelling relevance of her generation.

 GALLERY 2